Divyacodegenie/first-demo/README.md

 # first-demo
-new to github and learn more about this
+new to github... learn & an explore things...